The Challenge

 Sustainable development, as outlined in the 2030 Agenda for Sustainable Development and its Sustainable Development Goals (SDGs), is grounded in the principle of intergenerational equity.
 This principle asserts that the needs of the present must be met without compromising the ability of future generations to meet their own needs.
 However, political, social, and economic decisions often prioritize short-term gains over long-term sustainability.

 A clear example of this is the traditional reliance on gross domestic product (GDP) as the primary measure of progress, development, and well-being.
-Such models risk failing to generate true, inclusive prosperity, as they overlook critical aspects of sustainable development—namely social, human, and natural capital—and fail to account for future implications.
-By prioritizing short-term, extractive economic goals, the GDP measure neglects these vital dimensions of sustainability, contributing to unsustainable practices, negative long-term spillover effects, and a “debt to future generations” which compromises both human well-being and the planet’s long-term viability.
+However, GDP overlooks critical aspects of sustainable development—namely social, human, and natural capital—and fails to account for future implications.
+By prioritizing short-term, extractive economic goals, GDP neglects these vital dimensions of sustainability, contributing to unsustainable practices, negative long-term spillover effects, and a “debt to future generations” which compromises both human well-being and the planet’s long-term viability.

 As those who inherit our economic systems, young people and the needs of future generations must play a central role in shaping the transition to a framework on measures of progress on sustainable development to complement and go beyond GDP.